2002 NCAA Division I women's basketball tournament

 The 2002 NCAA Division I women's basketball tournament concluded on March 31, 2002 when Connecticut won the national title.
-The Final Four was held at the Alamodome in San Antonio, Texas on March 29–31, 2002.
-UConn, coached by Geno Auriemma, defeated Oklahoma 82-70 in the championship game.
+The Final Four was held at the Alamodome in San Antonio on March 29–31, 2002.
+Connecticut, coached by Geno Auriemma, defeated Oklahoma 82-70 in the championship game.

 Notable events

 After wins in the first three rounds, Connecticut faced Old Dominion in the Mideast regional finals.
-The opening 16 minutes were described as "near-perfect", as the Huskies hit over 90% of their shots (19 of 21) and too had a 49–28 lead.
-That 21 point margin would match the final margin, as the Huskies would move on to the Final Four.
+The opening 16 minutes were described as "near-perfect", as the Huskies hit over 90% of their shots (19 of 21) and had a 49–28 lead.
+That 21-point margin would match the final margin, as the Huskies would move on to the Final Four.
 Sue Bird scored 26 points, a career high, and eleven assist.
 The team recorded 25 assists, which brought their season total to 811, a new NCAA season record.

-In the other three regions all the number one seeds, Tennessee, Oklahoma and Duke all advanced to the Final Four.
-A dozen years earlier, Oklahoma attempted to eliminate the women's basketball program, but now the program had advanced to their first final four, and faced Duke in one semifinal game.
+In the other three regions, number one seeds Oklahoma and Duke and number two seed Tennessee advanced to the Final Four.
+A dozen years earlier, Oklahoma attempted to eliminate the women's basketball program, but now the program had advanced to its first Final Four, and faced Duke in one semifinal game.
 Duke opened the game with a 13–7 run, but the Sooners responded with 12 consecutive points.
 Oklahoma managed to get to a 17-point lead in the second half, but Duke cut the lead to only two points with just under eight minutes to go.
-Oklahoma responded with a 16–3 run to take a decisive lead, and won the game 86–71 to head to the National Championship game.
+Oklahoma responded with a 16–3 run to take a decisive lead, and won the game 86–71 to head to the national championship game.

 In the other semifinal, UConn faced Tennessee.
 Although Tennessee scored first, but that would be the last time they would lead.
 The Huskies responded, opened up an early lead, and extended it to 13 points at halftime.
 Connecticut extended the lead in the beginning of the second half, with a 24–11 run, and went on to hold the Lady Vols to 31% shooting.
 No Tennessee player scored in double digits; Kara Lawson led the team with nine points.
 The win extended the perfect season by Connecticut to 38 games, while marking the fourth time in the last five meetings that the Huskies had beaten the Lady Vols.